scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 Then look on the [explorer's validator page](https://explorer.avax.network/validators) and verify your node is present.

-If the explorer isn't working, you can check this way:

-Get the current list of validators:
+You can check with this API call, which gets the list of validators:

 ```json
 curl -X POST --data '{